brandynlucca/AcousticScattering.jl/docs/src/tutorials/fish.md

 ![Total pressure magnitude on the bladder.](fish_pressure.png)

-The complete flesh surface is drawn as a mesh grid with alpha 0.5, so the bladder remains visible inside its body envelope. `interfaces=[2]` selects the bladder; omit it for all interfaces. `field=:pressure_phase`, `:pressure_real` and `:pressure_imag` select other pressure views.
+The complete flesh surface is drawn as a mesh grid with alpha 0.5, so the bladder remains visible inside its body envelope. `interfaces=[2]` selects the bladder.
+Omit it for all interfaces. `field=:pressure_phase`, `:pressure_real` and `:pressure_imag` select other pressure views.
 The colourbar is automatic.

-These displays use corner triangles and vertex-averaged complex pressure; the solve retains curved elements and quadrature-node traces.
+These displays use corner triangles and vertex-averaged complex pressure.
+The solve retains curved elements and quadrature-node traces.
 Phase is taken after complex averaging.

 ## Compare coupled and isolated responses

 `components(solution)` reuses the coupled solution and solves each interface alone in exterior water, preserving its position, material, incidence and phase origin.
 The coherent sum adds the isolated **complex amplitudes**, omitting their mutual interactions.
 Adding target strengths in dB would lose phase.

 ```julia
 compare(k; beta=pi/2) = components(